itsarisid/itsarisid/README.md

 ###

-- 🤓 I'm Full Stack .Net Developer
+- 🤓 I'm Software Engineer
 - 💬 Let's talk about Software Architecture,.Net, JavaScript, Security, Development Patterns.
 - 🏆 I'm an avid improver.
 Continuously learning how to make the world better.
 - Originally from **Chandigarh** IN, now based in **Doha** QA